Pricing

 Free for devs.

 The CLI, web audit, and single-package API are free forever.
-Pro adds batch scanning, CI/CD monitoring, and alerts — priced per project, not per seat.
+Developer ($15/mo) adds batch scanning and CI/CD automation for builders.
+Pro ($29/mo) adds team-scale monitoring and alerts — priced per project, not per seat.
 A 50-person team pays the same as a 5-person team.

 Open